jpratt2/CucumberTemplateJava/README.md

 See src/test/resources/a_locators.feature for a working example.
 Additional tests are in src/other/selfTest.

-# Selenide locators in Java code
+# Selenide locators in Java

 Selenide offers the ability to chain locator code.
 For example: